 If using the Grounding Wire, use type 'A' cables between the sources and amp and type 'B' between the amp and router.
 In this example we are using the RF Router Plug-In which simply plugs into the wall socket, and we've even grounded our speaker drive units and connected them to the RF Router.
-If you are using Technical Ground Weave, use the chassis ground banana adaptors on your sources and amplifier and Connect the technical Ground Weave to them.
+If you are using Technical Ground Weave, use the chassis ground banana adaptors on your sources and amplifier and connect the Technical Ground Weave to them.
 You can use more than one chassis screw and Chassis Ground Banana Adaptor.

 If you are using a separate preamp and power amp, the principle is the same - but use the preamp as the grounding 'hub' for your sources.
 Then link the preamp to the RF Router and the power amp to the RF Router.
-In this example, we are using the RF Router MK II to link to the earth terminal on a SuperSocket or UltraSocket.
-Use a type C cable between the router and the earth terminal.
+In this example, we are using the RF Router MK II to link to the earth terminal on a SuperSocket or UltraSocket, or you can use the Super Router for enhanced performance.
+Use a type C cable between the router and the earth terminal, or earth weave terminated with bananas.